airevancarmen/Potentially-hazardous-object/README.md

 SOLUTION

 Take the moid_au column and do a simple exploratory data analysis with a histogram.
 In this way we can observe how many objects cross the risk threshold.
 Later we will select those with moid_au<0.05 and h_mag >= 22.
+The Poisson distribution may be useful to model events such as the number of meteorites greater than 1 meter diameter that strike Earth in a year.